Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Equivalence of linear and weighted automata

 which is a linear map for every fixed input letter; the resulting function can then be used as the transition function for $\Bb$.
-The commuting diagram in the claim ensures that $h$ is a homomorphism. \end{proof}
+The commuting diagram above ensures that $h$ is a homomorphism of automata. \end{proof}